Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

 > *"Likelihood inference listens only to the data; Bayesian inference combines the data with prior knowledge.
-When we use a non-informative prior, they shake hands and give nearly identical results—but only Bayesian allows us to say, 'There is a 95% chance the true difference lies in this interval.'"*
+When we use a non-informative prior, they shake hands and give nearly identical results, but only Bayesian allows us to say, 'There is a 95% chance the true difference lies in this interval.'"*

 ## Monte Carlo Simulation for Bayesian Inference